 The level of negligence of all parties involved in a lawsuit is a crucial factor that can affect the outcome of a case.

 In some situations, a victim may not be able to file a lawsuit if they were partially responsible for the incident that led to their injury or loss.
-This is because some states follow the legal doctrine of contributory negligence, which bars any recovery if the victim was even slightly at fault.
+This is because certain states follow the legal doctrine of contributory negligence, which bars any recovery if the victim was even slightly at fault.

 Other state laws provide for comparative negligence, which allows plaintiffs to recover damages even if they were partially at fault.